ben0it8/poetry-language-model/README.md

 # poetry-language-model
 This project's goal was to build a poem generator for the 2019 National Poetry Day in Hungary.
 Click [here](http://oddnumberofeyes.com/versgenerator/) to generate new poems!

-To do this, I trained recurrent neural networks (RNNs) modelling language at subword level.
-Language models (LMs) aim at predicting the next word in a sequence given the words that precede it, ultimately yielding a _generative model_, meaning that we can sample new poems from it.
-Although these samples can be very similar to human-written text they are made up by the language model.
+To do this, I trained recurrent neural networks (RNNs) on poems modeling language statistically at subword level.
+The objective of training a language model is to predict the next word in a sequence given the words that precede it.
+Ultimately, we end up having a _generative model_ of the given corpus, meaning that we can sample from it - in this case, new poems.
+Although these samples might resemble to human-written text they are produced by the model entirely.
 More on RNNs and LMs: [here](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) and [here](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)

 This repository contains:
 * the [data](https://github.com/ben0it8/poetry-language-model/tree/master/data) used to train the models (one corpi for each poet),